-- A range of support packages for businesses and self-employed people have been announced by Government.
+- A range of support packages for businesses and self-employed people have been announced by UK Government.
 Measures include the Coronoavisu Jobs Retention Scheme, Self-Employed Income Support Scheme, Income tax and VAT payment deferrals, Statutory Sick Pay relief for SMEs, 12-month business rate holiday, and small business grant funding for those receiving rate relief.

 - ACAS have guidance for employees and employers and will be running a series of free advisory webinars for employers available here.

 - The Chartered Institute of Personnel and Development also has some useful guidance including good practice advice on self-isolation and staff wellbeing and safety

 - Mental Health Foundation has advice on looking after your mental health during the coronavirus outbreak.
 See our wellbeing page for more advice.